Page last updated: 25th November 2022

 Any vessel used for fish carrying needs to be registered, unless it is already registered as a fishing vessel.
 The Operator needs to apply to register the vessel as a Fish Carrier.
 Name and address details of a NZ authorised agent must be supplied if the Operator is an overseas person.
 The Operator will be issued a Certificate of Registration and all Fish Carriers are listed on the Fishing Vessel Register.
 Fish Carrier registration requires consent from the Chief Executive of the Ministry for Primary Industries.

 Vessel registrations are maintained on a public register.
 The name of the Operator, the name and number of the vessel, and other details, will be listed in the Fishing Vessel Register.
 The register also includes Notified Users and Fish Carriers.
 Contact us for information from the vessel register.

-If you are registered as a vessel operator/notified user and you hold a current fishing permit, you are required to report all commercial fishing activity for each vessel that is registered to you.
+If you are registered as a vessel operator/notified user and you hold a current fishing permit, you are required to report all commercial fishing activity electronically for each vessel registered to you.

 Change of Vessel Ownership

 When vessels change ownership (e.g. being sold), ownership details must be updated so they are reflected in the vessel registration.

 The following vessel marking instructions must be met by vessel operators, as per Sections 9 to 16 of the Fisheries (Commercial Fishing) Regulations 2001.

 Vessel operators must ensure to mark the vessel within 7 days of registering the vessel OR before the vessel is used for fishing, whichever comes sooner.